Code-Institute-Submissions/GuessThatTitle/README.md

 2. Select the relevant repository (davidosongschool/GuessThatTitle)
 3. Selected the settings icon and scrolled down to GitHub Pages
 4. Under the source tab, I selected Master Branch
-5. I wasited a few minutes for the site to be uploaded to github pages and then tested to make sure it had deployed correctly.
+5. I waited a few minutes for the site to be uploaded to github pages and then tested to make sure it had deployed correctly.

 ## Credits